Solidity Unit Testing plugin

 2. Custom Transaction Context

-For interacting with a contract’s method, the prime parameters of a transaction are from address, value & gas.
+For interacting with a contract’s method, the main parameters of a transaction are from address, value & gas.
 Typically, a method’s behaviour is tested with different values of these parameters.

 One can input custom values for msg.sender & msg.value of transaction using NatSpec comments, like: